Building AppChain for dApps: Security considerations and Best Practices

 Avalanche Supernets provide comprehensive access control lists to maintain security.
 ACLs allow the ‘Admin(s)’ and the ‘Enabled’ to manage and control AppChain-specific configurations, contracts, resources, and more.
 Let’s look at a few major ACLs that ensure a highly secure and controlled environment to run applications:

-• Contract Deployer Allow/Block Lists: Determines the ideal participants to deploy smart contracts on the Subnets.
+• Contract Deployer Allow/Block Lists: Determines the ideal participants to deploy smart contracts on the L1s (Formerly known as Subnets).

 • Transactions Allow/Block Lists: Determines the eligible addresses that can send transactions on the Sunsets